Fairblock/dkg-core/README.md

 After the installation, execute `godoc -http ":{port}" -index` to host a local godoc server.
-For example, with port `8080` the documentation is hosted at http://localhost:8080/pkg/github.com/axelarnetwork/axelar-core.
+For example, with port `8080` the documentation is hosted at http://localhost:8080/pkg/github.com/fairblock/dkg-core.
 The index flag makes the documentation searchable.

 Comments at the beginning of packages, before types and before functions are automatically taken from the source files to populate the documentation.
 See https://blog.golang.org/godoc for more information.

 ### CLI command documentation

-For the full list of available CLI commands for `axelard` see [here](docs/toc.md)
+For the full list of available CLI commands for `dkgd` see [here](docs/toc.md)

 ## Test tools